Haig and British generalship during the war

-Account of a journey through Germany after the Armistice from a private war diary by Major General Hunter-Weston
+Account of a journey through Germany after the Armistice from the private war diary of Major General Hunter-Weston

 At this time memoirs, including those of Churchill and Lloyd George, as well as histories of the war by veterans such as Liddell Hart increasingly reflected the views of the ‘Easterners’, who believed that the war had been won by naval blockade and the Central Powers’ internal collapse.
 They argued that the British should not have committed a large army to fight on the Western Front (as opposed to the less central campaign theatres), as this was not their traditional way in warfare and had incurred needlessly high casualties.

 With the 50th anniversary of the First World War in the early 1960s, interest was reawakened in the study and interpretation of the conflict.
 This took a number of forms including The Great War television series, the theatre production Oh!
 What a Lovely War, and a rejuvenation of the ‘Easterner’ view with the ‘lions led by donkeys’ argument.
 The phrase ‘lions led by donkeys’ was used to suggest that unintelligent and incompetent generals led brave soldiers into certain death.
 A number of historians at the time attributed the phrase to a conversation between the German generals Max Hoffman and Erich Ludendorff.
 There is, however, no evidence to support this claim.